-For the duration of the risks posed by the COVID-19 pandemic, students are expected to use facemasks or face coverings and to practice physical distancing and safe hand hygiene while away from campus.
-For residential students and for students taking face-to-face courses, student participation in off-campus activities that clearly violate public-health advice or directives related to COVID-19 poses a direct risk to health and safety at Quincy University.
-Students who pose a risk to community health and safety in this way may be subject to discipline, which could be up to expulsion from the university.
+For the duration of the risks posed by the COVID-19 pandemic, unvaccinated students are expected to use facemasks or face coverings while at indoor settings away from campus.
+For unvaccinated residential students and for unvaccinated students taking face-to-face courses, student participation in off-campus activities that clearly violate public-health advice or directives related to COVID-19 poses a direct risk to health and safety at Quincy University.

+Students who pose a risk to community health and safety in this way may be subject to discipline, up to and including expulsion from the university.